Telvin Smith: Postseason

-Personal
+Personal life

 Police were called to Smith's home on November 27, 2019, to execute a search warrant.
 On April 29, 2020, Smith was arrested on charges of unlawful sexual contact with a minor in Jacksonville, Florida.
 He pleaded not guilty.
 On May 21, 2021, Smith pleaded no contest for his unlawful sexual activity.
 He received three years of probation, and was ordered to undergo psychosexual counseling.
-In addition, he was prohibited from contacting any women 18 years of age or younger that were not in his family unless evaluators or counselors approved it.
+In addition, he was prohibited from contacting any women younger than 18 years of age who were not in his family unless evaluators or counselors approved it.